We know that when you have little people that need naps, you don’t always want to do a full-day trip.

 From Newmarket Station, head down Murrell Street and then down Alderson Street.
 Then you will reach Newmarket Olympic Pool.
 It shouldn’t take you longer than 10 minutes to reach it.

-Newmarket Olympic Pool costs only $10.90 for an adult and 2 children and $ 15.50 for 2 adults and 2 children.
-It’s open 7 days a week.
-The pool features a shaded toddlers wading pool with caterpillar fountains, mushroom fountains and a slide.
+Newmarket Olympic Pool costs only $6.20 per adult, $4.60 per child or $18.90 for a family pass for 2 adults and 2 children.
+It’s open 6 days a week.
+The pool features a shaded toddler wading pool with fountains, water sprays and a slide.
 There is also pool for older children featuring a deeper pool and lots of fun water features.
-You can also hire tubes for children to use.

 The pool also features plenty of shady trees and picnic tables to sit around.
-There are also BBQs provided for if you’d like to have a nice lunch.
-There is also a playground for the kids to play at after a swim and lunch.
-If you’re eager for hot food, the Kiosk at the pool features hot chips, as well as coffee, frozen drinks and ice-creams
+There are also BBQs provided if you’d like to cook up some lunch.
+There is also a playground for the kids to play on after their swim.
+If you’re eager for hot food, the Kiosk at the pool features a range of food, as well as coffee, frozen drinks and ice-creams.
+What a great half day out from Ferny Grove train line!

-Upon leaving Alderly Station, walk up Southpine Road until you reach Grinstead Park.
+Upon leaving Alderley Station, walk up Southpine Road until you reach Grinstead Park.
 The walk should only take you about 12 or so minutes.

 Grinstead Park features a huge, fort like playground guaranteed to bring hours of fun.
 The covered playground includes swings and a flying fox, as well as slides and a fort structure to run around and play on.
-The park also features a skate park, bicycle pathways and a half court to play ball games on, so don’t forget to bring along your bikes and skateboards with you.
+The park also features a skate park, bicycle pathways and a half court to play ball games on, so don’t forget to bring along your bikes, scooters or skateboards with you.

 Ferguson Park features a small playground for children to play on, grassy spaces to run around and a picnic area to enjoy a nice picnic.
 There are plenty of trees around, making it a nice and shady place to visit.

-Mitchelton Park features a playground for children to play on and a half court.
+Mitchelton Park features a playground for children to play on and a basketball half court.
 The shaded playground features swings, slides and a climbing frame.
-There is also a picnic area which can be used to enjoy a picnic lunch.
-Mitchelton Park also features the Lux Espresso Coffee Shop, which is just opposite the park.
-This kid friendly café serves coffees, smoothies and milkshakes, all whilst overlooking the park.
+There is also a picnic area which can be used to enjoy lovely picnic lunch.

 When you leave Keperra Station, follow the pathway to the right of the station and you’ll reach Dash Street Park.
 It should only take about 2 or 3 minutes to get there.

 The park, which is right next to a dog park, features a shaded playground.
 The playground includes swings, bouncers and a slide.
-The playground is also close to picnic areas, making it a great place to enjoy a picnic.
-There is also a half court and rebound wall, so the kids can bring along a ball or two to play with.
+The playground is also close to picnic areas, making it a great place to enjoy a picnic, and there are BBQ points there.
+There is also a half basketball court and rebound wall, so the kids can bring along a ball or two to play with.
 There is a public toilet there too.

 Once you leave Ferny Grove Station, get onto Ferny Way and follow the road down for about 15 minutes.
 Once you get to Ferny Hills Pool, turn left and follow the path down for another 5 or so minutes.
 You should reach George Willmore Park.

-George Willmore Park features huge grassy spaces for kids to play on, making it a must for ball games.
+George Willmore Park features huge grassy spaces for kids to play on, making it a great spot for ball games and frisbee throwing.
+There is a half size basketball court and cricket batting net.
 There is also an excellent children’s play area which features several smaller playgrounds.
-This play area includes climbing frames, slides, swings and spinners on a bark based playground.
-For picnics there are plenty of benches to sit down at as well as BBQs to use.
-The park also features state of the art toilets with button activated doors.
+This play area includes climbing frames, slides, swings and spinners on a bark-based playground.
+For picnics, there are plenty of benches to sit down at as well as BBQs to use.
+There are also toilet facilities at the park.